-You might already own a successful small business, or you might be just thinking of being self-employed.
+You might own a business that is struggling.
+You might own one that is very successful.
+Or you or you might be just thinking of being self-employed one day.
 If so, this is a fantastic time.
 I say this because it’s inexpensive to borrow money right now (if you need to borrow money to start your business).
 It’s also a great time because other small business owners are struggling.
 As a result, you might find yourself a real gem of a small business at a real bargain price and finance it very inexpensively.

 However, before you take the plunge, here are 11 tips to help you own a successful small business and avoid the pitfalls many business owners find themselves in.